SirStone/RobocodeTankRoyale-alternative-Web-GUI/README.md

 ## CURRENT PLAN

 The application is doing everything I planned to a certain extent; at this moment I pushed through design problems without caring about doing good code, commenting the code or fixing non-stopping bugs, with the only aim of uderstanding if everything I wanted was possible to achieve and how.
-Now I reached the point where I know the strong and weak part of my project and modifing something is just painful, hard to understand what is happening or why is not doing what is expecting.
-So the plan now follows these steps: put this repo on github, write a nice REDME for the people, finish to fix the last bug I've introduced the "reboot bots" function, add comments to the code.
-Only after I will start again implementing new stuff or fix new bugs.
+The plan is to continuosly refining the code where is found to be refined and keeping the documentation (this README) updated while adding and improving features.
+Here's the planned TODO list, I will try to respect the ordering, from top to bottom, but I want to be free to jump from one to another as much as I want.

+- [x] put this repo on github
+- [x] write a nice README
+- [x] fix "reboot bots" function
+- [ ] add comments to all current code (index.js left)
+- [ ] using the new session id, code a new ui for bot status updates
+- [ ] making this WebUI working in chrome/chromium
+- [ ] improve visual representation of the radar
+- [ ] reboot/kill a single bot
+- [ ] test running the server on a different machine.
+A slower network will make this UI unstable/unusable?

 ## INSTALL and RUN